GmanFooFoo/promptHamster/README.md

 # PromptHamster

 ## Description
-Prompt42 is an innovative prompt management tool designed to streamline the creation, organization, sharing, and reuse of prompts across various business use cases.
-Whether you're a photographer, lawyer, plumber, medical student, or any other professional, Prompt42 empowers you to efficiently manage your prompts and enhance productivity.
+promptHamster is an innovative prompt management tool designed to streamline the creation, organization, sharing, and reuse of prompts across various business use cases.
+Whether you're a photographer, lawyer, plumber, medical student, or any other professional, promptHamster empowers you to efficiently manage your prompts and enhance productivity.

 ## Features
 - **User Registration and Authentication**: Secure account creation and management to ensure personalized user experiences.